How to Make Money with Mobile Proxies. Economics and Business Calculations.

 Power consumption: 150 W

-Power consumption: 0 W (included in the power consumption of the USB hub)
+Power consumption: 0 W (powered by USB hub)

 Uninterruptible Power Supply (UPS) — $210